Jovan Deroko: World War II

 While at the Bay of Kotor, Deroko found out that Draža Mihailović is hiding out somewhere in the western part of Serbia and Deroko tried to contact him.
 He soon found a contact with high-ranking politicians who let him know Mihailović's whereabouts.
 In the middle of June, Deroko arrived at Ravna Gora and quickly made himself known as one of the most capable commanders and became known as the youngest captain in the entire Chetnik organization.
 After organizing the first Chetnik battalions, Deroko was assigned the task of organizing the Ljubić area.

 In the first joint Chetnik–Partisan operations in the western part of Serbia, Deroko took part in liberating Čačak.
 The Jelica Partisan detachment also took part in the action.
 In Čačak, two German cannons were captured.
 The cannons were immediately given to Deroko who used them in his battles.
 Deroko thus became the commander of the first Chetnik artillery unit in western Serbia.
 Upon freeing the city, Deroko was named the temporary representative of the Chetnik command in Čačak while Ratko Mitrović was named the Partisan representative.
-Draža Mihailović then gave Deroko the responsibility of being the chief executive of the High Command and command of the artillery unit which took part in the Battle of Kraljevo.

-The Siege of Kraljevo took place in the first few days of October and lasted almost a month.
+Draža Mihailović then gave Deroko the responsibility of being the chief executive of the High Command and command of the artillery unit which took part in the Battle of Kraljevo that took place in the first few days of October and lasted almost a month.
 The commander of the Chetnik forces was major Radoslav Đurić while Deroko still held the function of chief executive and commander of the artillery unit located at the Ibar river.

 During the siege, Deroko managed to take out a German airport near Kraljevo and to cut off German communication between Kraljevo and Belgrade.
 The failed siege of Kraljevo also marked the beginning of the civil war between Partisans and Chetniks.
 After the Chetnik attack on Užice on 1 November 1941 (known as the Battle of Trešnjica), Deroko gained new functions.
 After the beginning of the first serious battles between Chetniks and Partizans, Deroko represented the Chetnik delegation at the talks of stopping the battles.
 The first meeting was held in the Drakčići village near Kraljevo.
 At the meeting, present were Deroko and major Đurić from the Chetnik side and Sredoje Urošević from the Partisan side.
 The talks however didn't have any result.
 During the talks, Deroko ordered that the Partisan delegation be apprehended as a retaliation to the Partisan attack on the Chetnik formation in Čačak.
 After tiresome negotiations, Deroko freed the Partisan delegations but the Partisans had already surrounded the village.
 This led to an armed confrontation which lasted until Deroko and his group were kicked out of the village.